nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 Complete the following steps:

 1. Download the HIDAPI library from `HIDAPI releases`_.
+   The release :file:`.zip` file contains library versions for different versions of Windows.
-   Use the bundled DLL or build it according to instructions in `HIDAPI library`_.
+   Use the bundled :file:`.dll` file or build the library according to the instructions in `HIDAPI library`_.
 #.
-Copy the proper version of :file:`hidapi.dll` file to the directory where :file:`python.exe` is located.
+Copy the :file:`hidapi.dll` file for your Windows version to the directory where :file:`python.exe` is located.
 #.
 Install `pyhidapi Python wrapper`_ and other required libraries with the following command:

    .. parsed-literal::